kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 aggregate queries, it's not as useful when it comes to answering questions about the relationships in the data.
 Some such questions are listed below:

+1. Who are the clients that made transactions between common merchants?
-1. What cities have the most merchant transactions?
+2. Which city has the most merchant transactions?
-2. Which companies have the most merchants?
+3. Which company has the most merchants?
-3. Which company does the merchant with the most transactions belong to?
+4. Which company has the most merchant transactions above X dollars?

-With these in mind, we can proceed to sketch the following graph schema, which is a visual representation of the data model that considers how the concepts are connected in the real world.
+With these questions in mind, we can proceed to sketch the following graph schema, which is a visual representation of a data model that considers how the concepts are connected in the real world.

 <div class="img-center">
 <img src={GraphSchema}/>